Posted: 2019-05-31 10:49:27 (ET) [ 298 views ]

 Here begins the logic: If a pitcher’s job is to get the ball by the hitter’s bat and does so with speed, spin, location, and by varying the pitch-type; then he needs the air resistance against the threads and cover of the ball for all of his varied pitches.
 He keeps a hitter off-balance by making him guess what type of pitch is coming his way, so the hitter normally sets up to hit the fastest and most used pitch in this pitcher’s arsenal.
 When he then quickly re-sets his body midway down the pitches travel, to extend the bat downward to connect with the various breaking pitches his physical, mechanical and visual skills must be on target to make hard contact.
 However, as you now realize, the VMI gauges the varied amount of movement the hitter is used to seeing in every pitcher’s arsenal and therefore gives us a gauge of his ability to adjust mechanically between the various pitches while attempting to stay on balance during his swing.

-So, as the logic continues, if his eye is picking up the ball, the spin, and his instinct to evaluate the speed and location has been good; plus, he has been on balance, and his VMI (the Visual Memory Index) has been moving daily toward zero (gauging his familiarity with the ball movement); then, while we are anticipating normal production from this hitter; we know that all of the physical and mechanical aspects of hitting are accounted for.
+So, as the logic continues, if his eye is picking up the ball, the spin, and his instinct to evaluate the speed; and the pitcher's location has been good; plus, he has been on balance, and his VMI (the Visual Memory Index) has been moving daily toward zero (gauging his familiarity with the ball movement); then, while we are anticipating normal production from this hitter; we know that all of the physical and mechanical aspects of hitting are accounted for.
 So, the logical conclusion is that the remainder is mental.

 Experienced athletes know and have confidence in bodily movement fundamentals that drive other hand-eye coordination sports such as tennis, handball, and gymnastics, etc. so we know that muscle memory is very stable.
 The sayings, “Practice makes perfect” and “practice makes permanent,” are testaments to this confidence.
 It is here where we discover that only the mental aspect of hitting is not accounted for by the VMI and this is especially true where the hitter is familiar with today’s pitcher from previous games in which he pitched.
-In this case, the VMI is nearing zero, so the larger variables in pitcher and hitter performances are accounted for and we can turn our attention to the mental side of anticipated performance.
+In this case, the VMI is nearing zero, so the larger variables in pitcher and hitter performances are accounted for-- so, we can turn our attention to the mental side of anticipated performance.